SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(3-Your-first-Item).md

 toc: true
 ---

-This is the **third Part** of our Developer Guide, you can find a full overview on our [main page](https://github.com/Slimefun/Slimefun4/wiki/Developer-Guide).<br>
+This is the **third Part** of our Developer Guide, you can find a full overview on our [main page](https://github.com/Slimefun/Slimefun4/wiki/Developer-Guide).

 If you haven't checked out the [second Part of this Guide](https://github.com/Slimefun/Slimefun4/wiki/Developer-Guide-(2-Creating-the-Addon)), then please do that.

 ## 1. A little recap

-In the last part we went over the main class of your plugin.<br>
+In the last part we went over the main class of your plugin.

 Open up this class again, it should still look a little bit like this:

 ```java